```{r}

 Read the Stata data set dataset1.dta and store it into a data frame called df3.

-• Python: use the read_stata function from the pandas package.
+havenpackage.
+This package supports SAS, STATA and SPSS software. - Python: use the read_stata function from the

 ```{r}